ARTICLE

 “Never having enough time.
 I can never imagine being bored; there’s just so much to explore and not enough time to do it.”

 “The science of everything.
-Geography is the entire planet, and what it holds.”
+Geography is the entire , and what it holds.”

 Geo-Connection

-Sylvia has dived in all five of the world’s oceans, and plays a leading role in establishing marine protected areas (MPAs) as “hope spots” around the world.
+Sylvia has dived in all five of the world’s oceans, and plays a leading role in marine protected areas (MPAs) as “hope spots” around the world.
+MPAs are areas of oceans, coastal waters or other marine environments that have been designated as areas of restricted human activity, with some prohibiting human activity entirely.
 MPAs are intended to “protect and restore the blue heart of the planet,” Sylvia says.

-The next place Sylvia will dive is the Sargasso Sea, near Bermuda in the Atlantic Ocean.
+The next place Sylvia will dive is the , near Bermuda in the Atlantic Ocean.
 She is working with the High Seas Alliance to establish an MPA there.
-Like many groups Sylvia works with, the High Seas Alliance is a diverse group of environmentalists, fishermen, and commercial businesses.
-Sylvia hopes the alliance “will encourage the Bermudan government to protect a small area, and for that to be a springboard for protection of a larger area of the Sargasso Sea.”
+Like many groups Sylvia works with, the High Seas Alliance is a group of , fishermen, and businesses.
+Sylvia hopes the alliance “will the Bermudan to protect a small area, and for that to be a springboard for protection of a larger area of the Sar Sea.”

 Protecting the ocean really protects ourselves, Sylvia says.
 “We are all sea creatures.
 We all depend on the ocean.”